buhowski/react-typescript/public/text-data/films/TheCorp/PreviewTheCorpEN.md

-#### Mockumentary Series
+#### Reality-Based Mockumentary Series

 # The Corp .!.

-A pseudo-documentary backstage series about building one's own corporation.
-It's a lively, ironic nod to the American "The Office", featuring scenes in real spaces mixed with absurdity that hinders the work process.
+A mockumentary-style behind-the-scenes series about building your own corporation.
+A lively, ironic nod to the American "The Office", blending real workspace scenes with absurdity and scripted moments that deliberately disrupt the workflow.